babuhacker/Promises/README.md

 The statements above will execute in order, outputting “First”, “Second”, “Third” to the console.
 That’s because it’s written synchronously.

-problem with synchronous way: asynchronous callbacks
+problem with synchronous way:

-Asynchronous:
+solution of synchronous problem : asynchronous callbacks

+Asynchronous:Asynchronous means that things can happen independently of the main program flow.

             // Say "Hello."